 Nebbiolo in Piedmont commonly serves up plenty of acidity – a feature preserved in the grapes by the cool morning mists that roll over the hillsides of Monforte – which provides freshness to these wines and balances the weight of tannin and fruit.
 As discussed in our piece on wines for the Christmas table, acidity is your friend in these situations.

-Alongside red fruits, such as cherry, classic Barolo aromas can include violet, rose, liquorice and tar, depending on a wine’s stage of development.
+Alongside red fruit flavours, classic Barolo characteristics can include violet, rose, liquorice and tar, depending on a wine’s stage of development.

 Mature Barolo for Christmas:

 This selection of mature Barolos, tasted by Decanter’s experts, is arranged by vintage.

 Barolo’s tannic structure can be overpowering when young, but with time the tannins begin to integrate and soften.